EVENT TYPE DESCRIPTIONS:

 Industry Spending Pattern Events

-Industry Spending Pattern Events are appropriate if you have the data required to build your own spending pattern based on what your specific Industry purchases.
+Industry Spending Pattern Events are appropriate if you have the data required to build your own spending pattern based on what your specific Industry purchases and the spending on Commodities is all you wish to examine.
 They are also useful when an Industry needs to be modified beyond the Event customization available in an Industry Event.
-This is highly useful for making an IMPLAN Industry more specific to your business/impact using Analysis-by-Parts.

 Institutional Spending Pattern Events